Rusk Rehabilitation Wellness Programs

 Tai Chi is a traditional Chinese martial art combining deep breathing and mind relaxation with low-impact aerobic movements.
 Patients learn 13 movements of a modified, basic style of Tai Chi in 11 one-hour classes.
 For more information, call 212-263-6033.

 We provide individual and group approaches to weight loss through cognitive behavioral therapy.
 We also explore each patient's experience with the stress of weight management.
-This program is held at NYU Langone’s Center for Musculoskeletal Care and NYU Langone’s Ambulatory Care Center.
+This program is held at NYU Langone Orthopedic Center and NYU Langone’s Ambulatory Care Center.